Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Basic definitions, conventions, background, and general preliminaries

-A self-loop on a segment vertex is allowed as an edge, and multiple edges (or edge(s) and an arc) may join the same pair of vertices.
-Let $U(\Gamma)$ denote the the result of forgetting $L$.
+We consider two ways in which graphs on $L$ give rise to ordinary finite graphs, i.e.~1-dimensional CW-complexes.
+Let $U(\Gamma)$ denote the graph obtained by forgetting $L$.
 Then $U(\Gamma)$ is ``at least unitrivalent'' in the sense that each free vertex has valence $\geq 3$ and each segment vertex has valence $\geq 1$.
-Let $T(\Gamma)$ denote the result of forgetting the complement of arcs in $L$.
-Then $T(\Gamma)$ is just an ``at least trivalent'' graph.
-So if $L=\varnothing$, then $U(\Gamma)=T(\Gamma)=\Gamma$.
-A graph $\Gamma$ is thus a combinatorial object, but occasionally it will be convenient to view it (in an obvious way) as a 1-dimensional CW-complex.
+Let $T(\Gamma)$ denote the graph obtained by regarding arcs as edges and forgetting the complement in $L$ of all segment vertices and arcs between them.
+(The pieces we forget here are (a) components in $L$ with no segment vertices and (b) half-open rays in $L$ from a segment vertex to $\pm \infty$.)
+Thus if $L$ is compact, then $T(\Gamma)$ is an ``at least trivalent'' graph.
+In Section \ref{SuspendingGraphs}, the suspension of graphs from an additional $\infty$ will essentially reduce our considerations to the setting where $L$ is compact.
+Finally, if $L=\varnothing$, then $U(\Gamma)=T(\Gamma)=\Gamma$.

-For now, we will use ``graph'' to mean ``unoriented graph''.
-Below, we will orient our graphs by adding certain decorations, and that point we will only omit the adjectives ``unoriented'' and ``oriented'' when the meaning is clear from the context.
+For now, we will use ``graph'' to mean ``unoriented graph.''
+Below, we will orient our graphs by adding certain decorations, and then we will only omit the adjectives ``unoriented'' and ``oriented'' when the meaning is clear from the context.

-\begin{definitions} A vertex of a graph $\Gamma$ is called a \emph{cut vertex} if its removal disconnects $\Gamma$.
+\begin{definitions} Call a graph $\Gamma$ \emph{connected} if $T(\Gamma)$ is connected, i.e., for all vertices $u,v$ there is a path of edges and arcs joining $u$ to $v$; otherwise call $\Gamma$ \emph{disconnected}.
+A vertex of a graph $\Gamma$ is called a \emph{cut vertex} if removing it and all incident edges and arcs in $T(\Gamma)$ produces a disconnected nonempty graph.
 A graph $\Gamma$ is \emph{biconnected} if it is connected and has no cut vertices.
-Call a maximal biconnected subgraph of $\Gamma$ a \emph{block} of $\Gamma$. \end{definitions} Some authors use either ``vertex-2-connected'' or ``2-connected'' instead of ``biconnected.''
-We prefer ``block'' to the lengthier term ``biconnected component''; Kuperberg and Thurston use the term ``lobe'' instead of ``block.''
-Note that a single edge $\Gamma$ is biconnected, but a single vertex is not.
+Call a maximal biconnected subgraph of $\Gamma$ a \emph{block} of $\Gamma$. \end{definitions}

+Thus a single edge or arc is biconnected, but a single vertex is not.
+Some authors use either ``vertex-2-connected'' or ``2-connected'' instead of ``biconnected.''
+We prefer ``block'' to the lengthier term ``biconnected component.''
+Kuperberg and Thurston use the term ``lobe'' instead of ``block.''
+To our knowledge, they are the only authors who have previously considered the biconnectivity of these types of graphs.